alajmo/mani/docs/commands.md

-      --parallel           run tasks in parallel for each project -d, --paths strings      target projects by paths -p, --projects strings   target projects by names -t, --tags strings       target projects by tags --theme string       set theme
+      --parallel           run tasks in parallel for each project -d, --paths strings      target projects by paths -p, --projects strings   target projects by names -s, --silent             do not show progress when running tasks -t, --tags strings       target projects by tags --theme string       set theme
 ```